 The only criticism I have of Hero Forge is that on the creation tool when you choose a plastic option, it doesn’t mention anywhere that your mini might have nubs or rough patches where sprues have been supporting it.
 You can only find this information on their materials page on their website.
 The creation tool only mentions the potential for faint layer lines.
 This meant I was a little disappointed to see these nubs and marks on my mini.

 I still love having a custom mini that I designed, though!
+My overall review of Hero Forge is that it’s an awesome company that’s always bringing out new designs and improving their materials.

 I’d say only get one if your character will be sticking around for a long time.
 It’s quite a lot of money to spend on a mini that you’ll only use in a short campaign!